-Examination papers must be submitted to Exams & Progress by the deadlines published in the Timeline of Events.
+For any on-campus assessments, the assessment papers must be submitted to A&P by the deadlines published in the timeline.

 Papers can be submitted by email.
 Papers should be converted to PDF files prior to being emailed to ensure that formatting is preserved.
 Formatting issues, which may not be spotted until the exam, could arise if papers are submitted in any other file types such as Word documents.

 If it becomes necessary to submit a revised assessment paper, schools are asked to clearly mark the new paper "Version 2" alongside the module code.
 The invigilator may also be asked to make an announcement before the start of the assessment to ensure all candidates have the correct version of the paper.

 Where an amendment to an assessment paper has to be made at the start of or during an assessment, this information must be relayed to the nearest A&P sub-office.
 The relevant details will then be reported to all students sitting the assessment in Special Circumstances.

 Any paper that is found to have an error and requires re-printing will be done so at a financial cost to the school.

 Where an external examiner's comments are required, schools are reminded not to transmit proposed papers or the examiner's comments by fax.
 Papers should not be submitted for printing until final approval by the external examiner has been confirmed.
 Please make sure the approved Online Time Limited Assessments are submitted to the school SES team and assessment papers are still submitted to A&P by the deadline.

 Schools are asked to provide August resit papers as soon after the semester 2 assessment period as possible, but no later than the published deadline (see the deadline published in the timeline).

 Resit papers will be not be made available to students after the assessments.